Hypercalcemia - dischargeHypercalcemia; Transplant - hypercalcemia; Transplantation - hypercalcemia; Cancer treatment - hypercalcemia

 When you were in the hospital, you were given fluids through an IV and drugs to help lower the calcium level in your blood.
 If you have cancer, you may have had treatment for that, as well.
 If your hypercalcemia is caused by a gland problem, you may have had surgery to remove that gland.

-After you go home, follow your health care provider's instructions about making sure your calcium level does not get high again.
+After you go home, follow your provider's instructions about making sure your calcium level does not get high again.

 You may need to drink a lot of liquids.